culturing/poems/Poems/A walk through a graveyard.md

 And the life urge resigns itself
 to smallness,
-and this too is good!
+and this too is good,

 For too much growth makes weeds,
 and we cannot tolerate weeds.